alexcroox/battlebit-stats/README.md

 https://battlebitstats.com

-Interactive maps, weapons and (hopefully in the future) player stats for the [Battle Bit game](https://store.steampowered.com/app/671860/BattleBit_Remastered/)
+Interactive maps, weapons and (hopefully in the future) player stats for the [BattleBit game](https://store.steampowered.com/app/671860/BattleBit_Remastered/)

 ## Contributing